jongpak/FileFilter/README.md

 # FileFilter
-FileFilter is a simple and useful file filtering and operation library
+FileFilter is a simple library of file filtering and operation